 Our Experience:

 The value of a Ring outdoor camera starts with the name Ring.
-Few home security companies have the industry recognition of Ring, and with good reason.
 Ring pioneered the video doorbell and remains an innovator in the security camera industry.
-The company’s outdoor models offer an array of features, from 3D motion detection and HDR video to two-way audio.
-Plus, with wide connectivity, you can place these cameras anywhere from your garage to your backyard.
+The company’s outdoor models offer an array of features and sturdy construction.
+Plus, with wide connectivity ranges, you can place these cameras anywhere from your garage to your backyard and still get a strong signal.

 When it comes to costs, the Stick Up Camera is the lowest-cost option.
 Operating on batteries, it is regularly $99.99.
 The Spotlight Cam Plus, available in battery, wired, plug-in, or solar power, is priced at $169.99 to $229.99.
 The Spotlight Camera Pro, also available with four power options, costs $229.99 to $249.99.